rebeccawilliams/rebeccawilliams.us/_posts/2020-10-21-Introducing:-Whose-Streets?-Our-Streets!.md

 ---
 layout: post
 title: "Introducing: Whose Streets?
 Our Streets!
 Developing Interventions to Protect Civil Liberties in a 'Smart City'"
-description: "An introduction to my research at the TAPP project"
+description: "An introduction to my research for the Technology and Public Purpose Project."
 date: 2020-10-21
 ---